Meet Our Singers

 Sopranos

 Caitlin Mayall is a choral conductor, singer and qualified Kodály music teacher.
 She gained a Double First Class degree in Music from Leeds University, and received scholarships from Sing for Pleasure and the British Kodály Academy.
-A classically-trained soprano, Caitlin founded North8 (now Northsong) in 2018 to create a space for young professionals to develop their solo and ensemble singing skills.
-She directs Leeds Vocal Movement and runs Music at Heart, Leeds´ only Kodály music school.
-Alongside singing, teaching and conducting, Caitlin writes original jazz, gospel and folk music and organises family-friendly gigs.
+A classicallytrained soprano, Caitlin founded North8, now northsong, in 2018 to create a space for young professionals to develop their solo and ensemble singing skills.
+She directed Leeds Vocal Movement between 2017 and 2023 and now runs Music at Heart alongside raising her two young children.

 Paige Miller started singing at a young age and was a member of many successful children’s choirs and female choirs, winning internationally renowned competitions, including the BBC Radio 2 Choir of the Year and the Llangollen International Eisteddfod.
-Paige then moved on to study Music at the University of Huddersfield where she sang in the University Chamber Choir.
-She has recently completed her PGCE in secondary music education and is currently teaching Music and Drama at a specialist performing arts school locally.
+Paige studied Music at the University of Huddersfield where she sang in the University Chamber Choir.
+She is now the founding head of music in a brand new school which has just become the first school in Barnsley to ever be rated ‘Outstanding’ by Ofsted.

 Altos